gcovr/gcovr/doc/source/output/json.rst

 Each **line** entry contains coverage data for one line::

     {
+        "line_number": line_number,
+        "function_name": function_name,
+        "count": count,
         "branches": [branch],
-        "count": count,
-        "line_number": line_number,
+        "block_ids", block_ids,
+        "gcovr/md5": md5,
         "gcovr/excluded": excluded,
         "gcovr/decision": decision
+        "gcovr/calls": calls,
     }

+line_number: int
+  The 1-based line number to which this entry relates.

+function_name: str
+  The (mangled) name of the function.

+count: int
+  How often this line was executed.

 branches: list
   A list of :ref:`branch <json_format_branch>` coverage entries.

-count: int
-  How often this line was executed.

-line_number: int
-  The 1-based line number to which this entry relates.
+block_ids: list[int]:
+  The list of block ids defined in this line.

+gcovr/md5: str
+  The MD5 sum of the line.

 gcovr/excluded: boolean
   True if coverage data for this line was explicitly excluded,